ATran31/Leaflet-GeoSSE/README.md

 ![Leaflet 1.0 compatible!](https://img.shields.io/badge/Leaflet%201.0-%E2%9C%93-1EB300.svg?style=flat)
 # Leaflet SSE
-An extension of the GeoJson class that allows features to be updated based on [server sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
+A Leaflet plugin to enable real-time data updates using [server sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
 ## Events
 The events published by the server must have a valid geojson feature in the `data` field.

 The geojson feature's properties must include a field that uniquely identifies the feature.
-This identifier is used to facilitate replacement of the displayed feature with its updated instance when the server sends an update event.
+This identifier is used to facilitate replacement of the current feature with its updated instance when the server sends an update event.
 ### Example event from server:
 ```
 {